 Havana Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one is being abused while residing at Havana Health Care Center, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one is being abused while residing at Havana Health Care Center, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our qualified Illinois reputable attorneys represent victims with cases that involve abuse, negligence, and mistreatment occurring in Illinois nursing facilities.

 We encourage you to contact our Mason County elder abuse law offices by calling (888) 424-5757 today to schedule your free, comprehensive case evaluation.
 We accept every nursing home abuse/neglect claim for compensation through contingency fee arrangements.
 This means our fees are paid only after we have negotiated an out of court settlement on your behalf or have successfully resolved your case in a court of law.